dshgna/blog-archive/posts/ReactBlog.md

 ## Winding Up

 Learning React while building my blog was a wonderful experience that forced me to get my hands dirty and develop a 'hacking' mindset.
 And while I love my initial prototype, there's a few more functionality I hope to add in future.
-1. Disqus comments
+1. Currently I jave to manually edit the json file to include data for each new post.
+This can be made easier by hosting an instance of Dillinger on Heroku and using node.js to automate updating the json file.
-2. Google webmaster tools
+2. Integrate Disqus comments and Google webmaster tools for more interactivity.